ForNetCode/spa-server/README.md

 ## Document
 There is a nice [document](https://fornetcode.github.io/spa-server/) powered by VitePress and GitHub Pages, you can quickly start spa-server with this [guide](https://fornetcode.github.io/spa-server/guide/getting-started.html).

-## Project Origin
-More details are described at [SPA 发布辅助工具](https://github.com/timzaak/blog/issues/80) in Chinese.